-Agricultural policy is playing a critical role in the negotiations of the Transatlantic Trade and Investment Partnership (TTIP), and the ACG understands the importance of addressing the complex challenges and policies surrounding farming, food production, and access to food.
+Agricultural policy plays a critical role in trade negotiations, and the ACG understands the importance of addressing the complex challenges and policies surrounding farming, food production, and access to food.
 In the 21st century, it is crucial that the new generation of professionals in both countries, many of whom are less aware than their predecessors of the importance of U.S.-German cooperation, have the opportunity to establish professional and personal ties with their transatlantic counterparts.

 The ACG launched the McCloy Leadership Mission on Agriculture, Food Security, and Resource Scarcity (formerly the McCloy Fellowship in Agriculture) to give practitioners the opportunity to study agricultural, farm, and food-supply conditions on the other side of the Atlantic.

 On November 11, six Germans traveled to the United States to take part in the ACG’s McCloy Leadership Mission on Agriculture, Food Security, and Resource Scarcity.
 The program, now in its second year, gives practitioners the opportunity to study agricultural policy, farming, and food-supply conditions on the other side of the Atlantic.
 During the 12-day program, the participants exchanged best practices with their American counterparts.